Uploading Objects into Amazon S3

 If you want the Amazon S3 to infer the content type of the uploaded objects, select the Figure out content types automatically check box (default).

-from the Key box and then append the metadata name to
+x-amz-meta-from the Key box and then append the metadata name to it.

 Click Start Upload.